All Episodes

 It sums up everything I've been talking about and exactly what you're saying.

-So uh let's play the Christopher Ray cut.
+So, let's play the Christopher Raycut.

-Because change starts at the top, starts with me, we're gonna require all of our senior executives from all around the world to convene for in-depth training, specifically focused on learning the lessons that we should learn from this report.
+We're going to require all of our senior executives from all around the world to convene for in-depth training, specifically focused on learning the lessons that we should learn from this report.

-Then we're going to train every single FBI employee, both new hires and veterans alike on what went wrong.
+Then we're going to train every single FBI employee, both new hires and veterans alike, on what went wrong so these mistakes will never be repeated.

-Now, you and I both know, James, that in a real world, outside of the senior executive service, That all these things that they're doing would have gotten us put in jail.
+Now, you and I both know, James, that in a real world, outside of the senior executive service, that all these things that they're doing would have gotten us put in jail.

 Yes.